NouhailaAlami/NouhailaAlami/README.md

 ### <div align="center">I'm Nouhaila, a MSc student specialized in Data Management & AI at ECE Paris👨‍💻</div>

 ## About me
-- 👩‍🎓 I'm currently looking for an internship of 6 months as a Data Analyst starting from 10th February, 2025

-- 💡 I’m currently learning Spark and R
+💼 Data Analyst at AXA France, Direction Épargne et Retraite Entreprise

+🎓 Recently graduated with my MSc in Data Management & AI from ECE Paris

+🔍 Actively seeking opportunities in AI Engineering and Data Science

+📚 Passionate about continuous learning - currently exploring LangChain, RAG systems, and Docker

+💡 Working with Power BI, PySpark, Databricks, and advanced analytics in my current role

-- ❓ Fun fact: I was a Mentor of the program DigiGirlz
+❓ Fun fact: I was a Mentor in the DigiGirlz program, helping inspire the next generation of women in tech
 <br/>